Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 |Biological Water|	1.11|	0.0001
 |Total	|1,385,984|	100.0

 All the lakes on Earth contain 176,400 km3 of water and approximately 16,500 km3 of water is stored in the soil, while all the rivers of the world carry, on average, in any time instant about 2120 km3 of water.
 In contrast, the atmosphere holds only 0.001% (12,900 km3) and swamp about 11 500 km3 of water.
 A small amount of biological water (1110 km3) remains fixed in the living tissues of plants and animals.
-All the data cited here are taken from the work by Gleick in 1996.
+All the data cited here are taken from the work edited by Gleick in 1996 [$^[1]$](#R1).
 These values are estimates, and future studies will lead refinement of these values.

 <span id='F2'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/Fig2.png?raw=true)
-		Fig. 2 Global water distribution.
+		Fig. 2 Global water distribution[$^[1]$](#R1).
+The arrows betoken that the elements in the next panel constitute the other reservoirs in the previous one.

 ### The rule for quantitative understanding